hfaran/LivesPool/API_Documentation.md

-GET with following query parameters to retrieve player info
+GET to retrieve player info

-* `username`: Username of the player